 - ECG: Heart activity — mature, reliable, well-understood.

-- Bioimpedance (BioZ): Tissue composition, hydration, respiration.
+- Bioimpedance (BioZ): Tissue composition, hydration, respiration[4].
+Samsung Galaxy Watch already uses BIA for body composition estimates.

 - EDA: Electrodermal activity, linked to stress and sympathetic arousal[5].